Active Learning in Thailand 2025: Guide for Teachers — KET

 Technology Integration

-Picking the right digital learning tools can be tricky—and costly.
-Teachers need support to avoid technical overload.
+Picking the right digital learning tools can be tricky and costly.

 Class Time Schedules